coverclock/com-diag-tesoro/README.md

     http://controller:12345/tracker.json

+This works with the same selectchannel.html web page and its client-side movingmap.js program  as described above.

 One of my Raspberry Pis that runs 24x7 serves as both an RTK router for my DGNSS project ("Tumbleweed") and as a multi-channel controller for this project ("Tesoro").
 The /etc/rc.local file on this RPi, an